Rajiv Gauba: The Silent Performer

 The silent performer too often the strong, silent man is silent only because he does not know what to say, and is reputed strong only because he has remained silent.
 Winston Churchill

-With a high population density, the city faced shortage oxygen as the second wave of COVID-19 started to peak.
+With a high population density, the city faced a shortage of oxygen as the second wave of COVID-19 started to peak.
 Mumbai, with a population of at least 12.3 million, fared better than Delhi in tackling the pandemic, which had almost the same number of active cases when the second wave of COVID-19 surged.

-This time it was again Mr Gauba, who came forward to respond to Chahal’s cries.
+This time, it was again Mr. Gauba who came forward to respond to Chahal’s cries.

 Chahal says, “Within 15-20 seconds, I had an incoming call coming from the Cabinet Secretary, Rajiv Gauba.
-He told me, tell me what you want… I said we have to import oxygen into the state.
+He told me, Tell me what you want.
+I said we have to import oxygen into the state.
 I told him that we can’t manufacture oxygen at such short notice and that the turnaround time for oxygen coming from Haldia was around eight days.”

 He adds, “I told him that Reliance Industries was just 16 hours away from Mumbai, in Jamnagar, and oxygen tankers can come from there every night.
 He said that such an allocation cannot be made just for one city.
-I told him that he can allocate it to Maharashtra and I will make sure that it comes to Mumbai city only… And then 125 MT of oxygen was allocated to us from Jamnagar.”
+I told him that he can allocate it to Maharashtra, and I will make sure that it comes to Mumbai city only.
+And then 125 MT of oxygen was allocated to us from Jamnagar.”

-“The same evening, tankers started moving and the problem (of oxygen) virtually became history in Mumbai because of great help from the Government of India, nay Rajiv Gauba,” the BMC Chief was quoted as saying.
+“The same evening, tankers started moving, and the problem (of oxygen) virtually became history in Mumbai because of great help from the Government of India, nay Rajiv Gauba,” the BMC Chief was quoted as saying.

 LEAVE A REPLY